FoxLisk/alttp-notes/all bosses no eg/glitches.md

 [See the explanation on the wiki](https://alttp-wiki.net/index.php/Deathhole#Arrghus_Deathhole)

-## Ice rod hookpush
+## Ice Rod Hookpush

 Done from the Kakariko shop

+This assumes search index is set.
+A good time to do this is in Thieves after getting the auto-menu to lamp.

  1. Slot 9 block
    1. Place a block in the middle of the room
    1. Sword out, break, dash, block to get a slot 9
  1. Buy the bombs
- 1. Dash block
- 1. Kiss the right wall
+ 1. Dash block in sort of the top right quartile of the room
- 1. Beam twice into the wall
+ 1. Break the block and beam twice to the right
  1. Walk down and dash beam
  1. Hook from the bottom corner up to the torch